You’re in need of a teaching job … now.

 The pay is very low compared to teachers, but you’ll have an opportunity to network with teachers and principals once you’re in the position.

 Solution: If you’re okay with being a teacher’s assistant, apply.

-Be enthusiastic about the possibility of working with the school in that position, but be upfront about the goal of having your own classroom one day.
+Be enthusiastic about the possibility of working with the school in this position, but be upfront about the goal of having your own classroom one day.

-This way, the hiring committee is aware that you are excited about the present position but open to and interested in future teaching options.
+This way, the hiring committee is aware that you are excited about the present position but interested in future teaching options.